Asbestosis vs Mesothelioma Overview

 —Penn Medicine Abramson Cancer Center

-Today, most cases of mesothelioma and asbestosis involve exposures to asbestos fibers from asbestos-laden building materials and other asbestos products that occurred decades ago.
+Today, most mesothelioma and asbestosis cases involve exposures to asbestos fibers from asbestos-laden building materials and other asbestos products that occurred decades ago.

 Differences Between Asbestosis and Mesothelioma